AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Introduction

-An approach is described here for selecting nodes and edges in graphs for purposes of styling.
+A new syntax is described here for selecting nodes and edges in graphs for purposes of styling.

 ### Path Syntax

 Let us consider paths of alternating nodes and edges.
 For examples:

 ```css
 node(...) > edge(...) > node(...) { property: value; }
 ```
-or
 ```css
 edge(...) > node(...) > edge(...) { property: value; }
 ```